Ni8crawler18/Flow/README.md

-### Flow - Standard NTT Implementation using Wormhole Attestionson the Sui Blockchain
+### Flow - Standard NTT implementation using Wormhole for transceiver attestations

 ## Overview